-The topic of this week’s discussion was “Motivation at Work” where Dr. Linda Herkenhoff discussed the true definition of motivation, the three groups of theories associated with it, details and examples, and how to apply these theories globally.
+The topic of our first Bee School discussion was “Motivation at Work” where Dr. Linda Herkenhoff discussed the true definition of motivation, the three groups of theories associated with it, details and examples, and how to apply these theories globally.

 A good question to ask your team is what their vision for themselves is in the next five years.
 Whether or not that vision has a path within your company, help give them the tools they need to grow within their existing position and beyond.